MushfiqRazib/swdm_bug_pred_ml/README.md

 # swdm_bug_pred_ml
 Exploring the Relationship between Design Metrics and Software Diagnosability using Machine Learning (IN2106, IN0012, IN4238)
 ## Software Design Metrics Extraction Tools For Bug Prediction by Machine Learning
-This tool used Defects4J 5 projects Chart, Closure, Lang, Math and Time project to diagnose 345 bugs properties.
+This tool used Defects4J 5 projects Chart, Closure, Lang, Math and Time project to extract, diagnose 345 bugs properties and made
+a bug dataset.
+By analyzing various static, dynamic, bug and test suite characterisitcs using this tool, a combination of features
+are extracted with data.
+Later, this dataset is used to train models using Weka tool to explore best features which can help developers  to find the bug location.

 Defects4J: https://github.com/rjust/defects4j

+## Final 12 attributes and label are:
+Category       Number               Name of METRICS
+Dynamic          3               Coupling Between Objects (CBO)
+                                 Number of Test Cases execute/covers fault node (NTCExec)
+								 Number of Test Case Passes which covers/execute fault node (NTCP)

+Bug              2               Bug Priority(PR)
+                                 Add Method Call (AMCALL)

+Test             7               Total Passed Test for a buggy version(TPT)
+                                 Matrix Density (MATD)
+								 Matrix Sparsity (MATSP)
+								 Active Matrix Density(AMATD)
+								 Matrix Diversity (MATDV)
+								 Matrix Uniqueness (MATU)

+								 Matrix DDU (MATDDU)}
+Label: {RankingClass}

 ## INITIAL SETUP
 Below files/folders needs to be in the path location: